Learn about the role of a security engineer and how you can transition into this career.

 As a security engineer, you have the opportunity to create a significant impact at your company.
 Your efforts can help safeguard your organization’s profits and reputation.
 You’ll also work in an evolving environment where new threats emerge regularly.
 This can be an exciting option if you enjoy a challenge and love to learn.

 Your deep knowledge of computers, networks, and security best practices is often well-compensated in the world of cybersecurity.
-Here’s a look at average salaries for security engineers in the US according to several top sites (as of March 2025).
-Keep in mind that factors such as location, experience, industry, and education can impact how much you make.
+Here’s a look at average salaries for security engineers in the US according to several top sites (as of December 2025).
+Keep in mind that factors such as location, experience, industry, and education can impact how much you make [2, 3, 4].

 In many parts of the US, there are more cybersecurity job openings than there are qualified candidates.
 States like New York, California, Texas, Florida, North Carolina, and Virginia have the biggest cybersecurity talent gaps—so these locations have the most opportunities for those with the right skills [6].